ndd21/PHYS281/docs/demo-classes.md

 proton mass = 1.7e-27
 ```

-The `__init__` method of a class can can have positional and/or keyword arguments, just like any
+The `__init__` method of a class can can have @(positional argument)s and/or @(keyword argument)s,
-other function.
-Using keyword arguments allows the setting of default initialisation values if no
+just like any other function.
+Using keyword arguments allows the setting of default initialisation
-user supplied values are given, e.g.,
+values if no user supplied values are given, e.g.,

 ```python
 class Particle: